Ardvb/dataRepresentation/README.md

 ## Getting started
 - Download [Anaconda](https://www.anaconda.com/)

-- Follow these steps to download this repository:
+- Follow these steps to download and run this repository:

 1. Go to my repository on Github: https://github.com/Ardvb/dataRepresentation
 2. Click the clone or download button.